 Sullivan Leadership Awards, Presidential Leadership Awards, and Seattle University Leadership Awards are awarded by the Sullivan Leadership Award Committee through an in-person competition.
 The scholarship competition is named for William J. Sullivan, SJ, president of Seattle University, who has established as a primary goal the preparation of students for leadership roles in society.
-Students nominated by the secondary school administration are required to submit separate application materials.
+Students are required to submit separate application materials.
 There are various tiers of competition culminating with an interview and speech.
 Awards are renewable for four years with appropriate leadership activities, 45 credit hours, and a 3.0 cumulative grade point average.
 Students must also attend full time for each quarter the award is received.

 Presidential and Trustee Scholarships based on achievement are available to students with superior academic ability.
 The Admissions Office will nominate students at the time the admission decision is made.
-Scholarships range from \$4,500 to \$7,500 for 1994-95.
+Scholarships range from \$1,000 to \$7,500 for 1995-96.
 Students must attend full time to receive the award for any quarter.
 Each award is for four years with the completion of 45 credit hours per academic year and a 3.0 cumulative grade point average.